Salesforce

 NOTE: Need to edit both the website and registration?
 Once you access the Site Designer, you can easily switch pages by selecting a page name from the Registration Page dropdown in the top left of the designer.

 2 Add a GIF.
-Click Build to the right of the canvas.
-Drag and drop the Image widget onto the canvas, or click into a widget or section on your canvas that you want to add a GIF to.
-In the editor to the right of the canvas, click Add Image or Replace if an image has already been added.
+To the right of the canvas,drag and drop the Image widget onto the canvas, or click into a widget or section on your canvas that you want to add a GIF to.
+In the configuration options to the right of the canvas, click Add Image or Replace if an image has already been added.
 Open a folder from the Media Library, then select the GIF.
-If adding a new GIF, click Upload, then Browse Files.
-Locate your GIF, double click it, select a folder if necessary, and click Upload.
-Click Continue, and select the GIF from your images.
+If adding a new GIF, click the Upload filesicon then, click Upload or drop file to browse for the image on your computer, or drag and drop the GIF into the Upload box.

 Establish the GIF's styling and configuration options.

-Once you're done, click Save to preserve the draft, or click Publish to make it visible to invitees.
+When you're finished, click Save to preserve the draft, or click Publish to make the changes visible to invitees.

 3 Add anchor links.
 Anchor links allow you to navigate to a different area of the same event website page.
-To add an anchor link, click Build to the right of the canvas.
-Drag and drop the Anchor link widget on the canvas.
-In the editor to the right of the canvas, customize the Anchor Name.
+To add an anchor link, to the right of the canvas, drag and drop the Anchor link widget on the canvas.
+In the Configurations Options to the right of the canvas, customize the Anchor Name.
 This name will appear as a hyperlink on your event website.

 Next, select the widget you want to link to from the dropdown.